zsebastian/stir-lang/README.md

 Here we use an abundance of parentheses to show that unit can be recursive, i.e. a unit can have one or many 'child' units.
-It also shows that we can use units to make our intentionc clearer to the (human) reader.
+It also shows that we can use units to make our intentions clearer to the (human) reader.
 Of course, this many parentheses hardly helps.
 This is also not strictly speaking legal Stir, since the outer-most unit is a unit that takes no input (or at least does nothing with the input) but returns an output.
 We can't have that, that would unbalance the stack!
 Before we know it we have stacks running around our backyard.
 The point of a program is that it takes input, if we have no input we have no program.
-The correct way to write that code is as follows:
+The correct (or, more correct, if we consider `5` to be the input) way to write that code is as follows:

-`(5 ((1 +) *) 2 /)`
+`5 (((1 +) *) 2 /)`

 #### Identifiers

-That code is legal, and it also suffices.
+That code is (sort of) legal, and it also suffices.
 We actually don't need variables to do anything useful (they are called identifiers, formally, in Stir, but variables are also fine).
 In theory any computing at all (as far as I'm aware, so correct me if I'm wrong) can be done with just manipulating a stack like this and never storing any value at all in an identifier.
 Of course, doing so would make it unreadable.
 This is what Stir does : ...
 No really, ':', is an operator.
 It's called the pull operator and what it does is it pulls in the value (although technically it pulls in the queue pointer, which I will go over shortly) into an identifier.
 The identifier is always defined when pulling in a value, and any previous identifier is either destroyed before (in the case that the pulls are in the same scope [unit]) or a similarily named identifier becomes invisible until the newly defined identifier goes out of scope.

 Technically an identifer holds not the value that it pulls in, but the pointer to the queue location of the token that it pulls in, as well as the pointer to